 In Junglinster town, you’ll find an Aladdin's Cave of a shop Rischette, which stocks school supplies, seasonal items like carnival costumes and decorations, fireworks, games, and unusual household items including the Thermomix which they regularly demonstrate.
 Next door, the Portuguese grocery shop Duarte comes highly commended for its excellent customer service.

 The Maison Relais in Junglinster puts a lot of effort into the wellbeing of its children and is the first in Luxembourg to write and introduce a kid’s constitution.
-Meetings of La Leche League run take place Wednesday mornings at the Cultural Centre.
+Meetings of La Leche League take place Wednesday mornings at the Cultural Centre.

 There's a pre-school and primary school in Bourglinster, Gonderange, and Junglinster, where the Lënster Lycée is also located.
-The international section of this school also offers the European School curriculum and has English, French and German sections.
+The international section of this school also offers the European Baccalaureate curriculum and has English, French and German sections.